horizon-institute/timestreams/README.md

 -----------

 1. Install Timestreams by uploading the files to your server
-2. Activate the Timestreams
+2. Activate the Timestreams plugin
+3. Activate the Blogusers plugin
-3. That's it.
+4. That's it.
 You're ready to go!

 Contributing
 ------------

-1. Fork it.
+1. Fork it
 2. Create a branch (`git checkout -b my_markup`)
 3. Commit your changes (`git commit -am "Added Snarkdown"`)
 4. Push to the branch (`git push origin my_markup`)